Associate MEMBERS

 4. Major Publications

-“Being a Professional Handball Player: The Hidden Dimensions of a Multi-faceted Identity.”
+“Being a Professional Handball Player: The Hidden Dimensions of a Multifaceted Identity.”
 Brussels: EME Intercommunications, Proximités Sociologiques series.
 (2009) – ISBN: 978-2-87525-000-8.

-Education and the Francophonie, Vol. 52, No. 2, Fall 2024, Quebec City.
+Education and the Francophonie, Vol. LII, No. 2, Fall 2024, Quebec City.

 “Leadership: ‘Letting Go’ to Enable Collective Productivity” (with Adeline Frantz).*Éducation et Francophonie* XLVI, no. 1, Spring 2018, Quebec City, pp. 50–66.